vishalcloudyuga/dcos-docs/1.9/usage/cli/command-reference/dcos-config/dcos-config-show.md

 # Examples

 ## View a specific config value

-In this example, the DC/OS URL is shown:
+In this example, the DC/OS URL is shown.

 ```bash
 $ dcos config show core.dcos_url